boto/boto3/docs/source/guide/session.rst

 Overview
 ---------

-A session manages state about a particular configuration.
+A session manages state about a particular :doc:`configuration <configuration>`.
 By default, a session is created for you when needed.
 However, it's possible and recommended that in some scenarios you maintain your own session.
 Sessions typically store the following:

 * Credentials
 * AWS Region